andrewbhy/control-vuejs-assignment/docs/day4/README.md

 # Goals

-- [ ] Improve form validation/submit
+- [x] Improve form validation/submit
-- [ ] Update all components to adhere to the wireframe ( html/css )
+- [x] Update all components to adhere to the wireframe ( html/css )
 - [ ] rewrite README files, and do a little write up
 - [ ] submit by end of the day

+# Gotcha
+- flow-typed 2.2.0 has errors on windows machine and had to downgrade

 # Nice to Have